NightflyerX/dungeon-playground/README.md

   Open the "login.php" and edit the SECURITY_CODE-constant.
 You (and your friends) will need this code to make a new account.
   Open the "security.php" and change the "ABSOLUTE_URL"-constant to the server address where you will upload the scripts.
   Upload the scripts and import the sql-file to your database.
 You are done.

+# Weapons

+You can create weapons in Library->Weapons.
+Every weapon has a weapon type that refers to the weapon category.
+You can add physical or magical armor if this weapon should give you some.
+Additionally you can add modifiers that will affect the character that has this weapon equipped.
+Weapons do not have different tier levels when created.
+However you can set a tier level when adding a weapon to the shop.

+# Items / Equipment

+You can create weapons in Library->Items/Equipment.
+Each equipment must have at least one tier level.
+Of course it is best to describe the equipments for all tier levels 1-5.
+One being built out of scrap and fife beeing forget with the best metal one can find.
+Logically a tier fife plate armor protects you much more than a tier two plate armor.

+    Example:

+    Plate armor Tier 5:
+        char.pools.ap.add -15
+        char.resistances.physical sting +10
+        char.resistances.physical cut +10

+    This armor is pretty heavy that is why not all 100 action points will be added each round.
+But it protects well against physical sting and cut damage.

+You can also define cost reduction.
+If an action costs a certain amount of for example mana, the equipment can help to reduce this number.

+    Example:

+    Robe Tier 3:
+        affects_cost
+            mana -2
+        modifiers
+            char.resistances.Magic arcane magic +char.skills.defensive.robe.skill
+            char.resistances.Magic spiritual magic +char.skills.defensive.robe.skill
+            char.pools.mana.add +char.skills.defensive.robe.skill

+    This piece of cloth lets you perform every action for two less mana.
+Additionally you get protection from arcane and spiritual magics by the amount of robe skill.
+And each round this robe helps you regenerate your mana pool by the value of robe skill.

+# The store

+In Campaign->Campaign show you can drag and drop items from the library to the left into your shop.
+Once in the shop every character can equip the items in Characters->Character list->Shop.
+When a character joins the game it will bring all the stuff equipped with it.
+Weapons, equipment and items do not change anymore when changed in the library.
+They are stored there.

+# Loot

+In the game you can click on a character and then on the Equipment-Button.
+You can there see a list of your equipment.
+Also you can claim weapons and equipment from the shop if there is any available.
+When claimed the equipment is stored in your backpack and NOT ACTIVE.
+To use it you also have to click on "equip".
+The head line will change color from gray (inactive) to green (active).

 # The Tree